gjvnq/GoodArch/README.md

   5. **Composability**: as much as possible, it should be a live system that the user can extend and modify as they see fit (like SmallTalk).
   6. **Accessiblity**: as much as possible, it should be possible to use the computer with only a keyboard and TTS.
   7. **Performance**: no time wasted with useless calculations and "fancy but unusable UI".
 Also multi-thread by default.

+Provide both an OS (Operating System) and an OE (Operating Environment) to help with cross-compatibility.

 ## Inspirations